haugene/docker-transmission-openvpn/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 PLEASE READ BELOW AND FILL IN THE TEMPLATE!
+DO NOT DELETE ANY PART OF THE TEMPLATE!
 In the future, any issues NOT using the template will be closed.
 Thanks for filing an issue!
 Before hitting the button, please answer these questions.
 It's helpful to search the existing GitHub issues first.
 It's likely that another user has already reported the issue you're facing, or it's a known issue that we're already aware of.
 -->